Ready to explore Flying Mountain Trailhead? Here's everything you need to know before you go!

 The Valley Cove Loop

-The shoreline section of the trail follows the water's edge before turning back inland to complete the loop.
-This portion can be slightly more challenging to follow, as the trail markers are less frequent and the path sometimes crosses open rock faces.
-Pay attention to the occasional cairns and blazes that mark the route.
+The shoreline section of the trail follows the water's edge before turning back inland to close the loop.
+Trail markers are less frequent along this stretch, and the path occasionally crosses open rock faces.
+Keep an eye on the cairns and blazes — they're there, but you need to pay attention.

 Ready to go?